 The report flour / liquid is 1: 5 (1 g of flour for every 5 g water / milk) or 1:10 if you use pure starch (type frumina or cornstarch).

-To prepare tang zhong mix the two ingredients in a saucepan and cook over low heat, stirring constantly until the mixture to 65 degrees, or when it looks like a cream gel and becomes shiny and stirring you see the phono saucepan.
+To prepare them, mix the two ingredients, flour / starches and chosen liquid, in a saucepan, cook over low heat continuing to stir until the mixture reaches 65 degrees, i.e. when it looks like a gelatinous cream and becomes shiny and stirring you see the bottom of the saucepan.

-The tang zhong is then transferred to a bowl to avoid that continues to solidify and immediately cooled while stirring.
+The mixture is then transferred to a bowl to prevent it from continuing to solidify and immediately cooled by continuing to mix.

-When the tang zhong is at room temperature it should be covered with plastic to avoid contact that face the “skins”.
+When the mixture is at room temperature it should be covered with contact film to prevent it from making the “skin”.

 When preparing a quantity greater than that required in the recipe it may be stored in a tightly sealed glass jar in the refrigerator for a few days.

 When you use it, make sure it is at room temperature.